Hervar77/infinity-doc/mkdocs/api/infinity.date.md

 Parameters:

 - timeZone: `string`
-  >specifies the timezone to be checked in
+  >Specifies the timezone to be checked in.

 - local: `number`
-  >the time stamp to be checked as a Unix Epoch timestamp in milliseconds
+  >The time stamp to be checked as a Unix Epoch timestamp in milliseconds.

 - forceDaylight: `boolean`, optional
-  >specifes how ambiguous time is treated
+  >Specifes how ambiguous time is treated.

 Return type: `boolean`